tupoll/wpaspl/README.md

 # wpaspl
-Waffle customization template for wpa_supplicant  by tupoll for freebsd.
+WIFI customization template for wpa_supplicant  by tupoll for freebsd.